The Memo: 26 Aug—1 Sep 2024

 • IS attacks near Palmyra killed two soldiers; 11 executed bodies found.

-• Over 100 killed in an al-Qaida-linked attack in central Burkina Faso.
+• Over 100 killed in an al-Qaeda-linked attack in central Burkina Faso.

 • NIA raids expose espionage linked to Pakistan's ISI; suspects arrested.